kirilltitov/FDBSwift/README.md

 // OR
 let result = try fdb.increment(key: key, value: 2)
 ```

+However, keep in mind that example above isn't atomic anymore.

 And decrement, which is just a proxy for `increment(key:value:)`, just inverting the `value`:
 ```swift